Fixed compensation paid to employees for labor or services. Most salaries are paid for a fixed period of working hours.

 Unchanging labor market conditions resulting from the development of few openings, coupled with a correspondingly low number of applicants.

-The probability that the observed relationship between variables, or a difference between means in a sample, occurred by pure chance and that in the population from which the sample was drawn, no such relationship or differences exist.
+The probability that the observed relationship between variables, or a difference between means in a sample, is caused by something other than chance.

 Data that include accurate collection and sampling methods and a period of reference using generally accepted statistical methods.